HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 ```

 ### Authorization with SMART Scopes
-SMART Web Messaging enables capabilities that can be authorized via OAuth scopes, within the `messaging/` category.
+SMART Web Messaging enables capabilities that can be authorized via [OAuth scopes], within the `messaging/` category.
 Authorization is at the level of message groups (e.g., `messaging/ui`) rather than specific messages (e.g., `launchActivity`).
 For example, a SMART app that performs dosage adjustments to in-progress orders might request the following scopes:

 * `patient/MedicationRequest.read`: enable access to existing prescribed medications
 * `messaging/scratchpad`: enable access to draft orders (including meds) on the EHR scratchpad
 * `messaging/ui`: enable access to EHR navigation (e.g., to signal when the app is "done")

-At the time of launch, the app receives a `smart_web_messaging_handle` alongside the OAuth `access_token`.
+At the time of launch, the app receives a `smart_web_messaging_handle` alongside the [OAuth] `access_token`.
 This
 `smart_web_messaging_handle` is used to correlate `postMessage` requests back with the authorization context.
 We define this
 as a distinct parameter from the access token itself because in many app architectures, the access token will
 only live server-side, and the `smart_web_messaging_handle` is explicitly designed to be safely pushed up to